Kentucky Nursing Home Negligence and Abuse Attorneys

 When your loved one in a nursing home has unexplained injuries or outright signs of nursing home sexual abuse, it can be terrifying and heartbreaking.
 That’s why it’s important to know what may indicate sexual assault.
-Being aware can help you act more quickly, protecting your loved ones and then helping them seek justice with help from an injury lawyer from Wilt & Associates.
+Being aware can help you act more quickly, protecting your loved ones and then helping them seek justice with help from an injury lawyer from Wilt Injury Lawyers.

 According to the National Institute on Aging (NIA), the common warning signs of elderly sexual abuse include:

 - Bruises around the genitalia